 From that point on I moved forward and just documented information and cited the source without weighing my thoughts on how correct it might be.
 After doing this for a while you can often begin to see the truth based on how many sources agree.
 They are like votes.

 I have interviewed mothers who incorrectly remembered the birthdays of their own children, grandparents who can't spell their grandchildren's names and siblings who disagree on facts about their own parents.
 In short, people are often the best sources but they aren't always correct.
 Collect the information and move on.
-With enough sources the maybe one day the truth will be clear.
+With enough sources one day the likely truth may be clearer.